The problem

-Climate datasets like ERA5 and IMD provide data on regular grids (e.g., 0.25° × 0.25°).
-When aggregating to administrative boundaries like districts, smaller regions may not contain any grid points, resulting in missing data.
+ERA5 and IMD give us data on regular grids (for example 0.25° × 0.25°).
+When we aggregate to administrative boundaries like districts, the smaller districts may contain no grid points at all, which leaves them with missing data.

 districts_url <- "https://bharatviz.saketlab.org/India_LGD_districts.geojson"